jaroslav-kubicek/blog/blog/2020-09-14-cypress-gitlab.md

 `cy.log` may seem unnecessary but we learned this a hard way.
 The complexity of both application and user scenarios tends to increase over time, real specs files are usually longer and when the test suddenly starts failing after months, it might be challenging to understand at first what the hell we do at that exact step, even with a screenshot or video recording.
 So make your future self happier by documenting each logical user step… or consider the [BDD approach with cucumber](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor).

-## Going live in Gitlab CI
+## Going live in GitLab CI

 Alright, we’ve implemented the first test and it passes locally, now it’s important to incorporate it to our continuous integration to make sure our application works before we merge our changes.

-As we use Gitlab CI, we’re gonna extend our `.gitlab-ci.yml` file:
+As we use GitLab CI, we’re gonna extend our `.gitlab-ci.yml` file:

 ```yaml
 variables: